robin0056/adventofcode2021/README.md

-# Welcome to my approaches for adventofcode2021!
+# Welcome to my Approaches for AdventOfCode2021!

-I publish my scripts one day after challenge day
+I try to solve the puzzles via Python and publish my results one day after challenge day.